edgexfoundry/edgex-docs/docs_src/microservices/device/supported/device-onvif-camera/Walkthrough/deployment.md

                 }' --header 'Authorization:Bearer <enter your JWT token here>' -X POST 'http://localhost:59984/api/v3/secret'
         ```

-        e.
+        d.
 Enter your mac-address(es) and then execute the command to add the mac address(es) to the mapping.
         !!! note
             If you want to map multiple mac addresses, enter a comma separated list in the command